pantelis/aiml-common/lectures/mdp/bellman-optimality-backup/_index.md

 Notice that there is no $\max$ is this expression as we have no control on the successor state - that is something the environment controls.
 So all we can do is average.

-Now we can similarly attempt to create a _recursion_ that will lead to the **Bellman optimality equations** that effectively solve the MDP, by expanding the trees above.
+Now we can similarly attempt to create a _recursion_ that will lead to the **Bellman optimality backup equations** that effectively solve the MDP, by expanding the trees above.

 ![optimal-state-action-state-value-tree](images/optimal-state-action-state-value-tree.png#center)
 *Tree that represents the optimal state-value function after a two-step look ahead.*